 This curriculum is designed to prepare the student for transfer to a Bachelor's program in Equine.
 Students should consult the catalog of the college or university to which they plan to transfer and carefully select courses that will meet requirements for both the baccalaureate and associate degree programs.
-For more information contact the Agriculture Department at (918) 540-6272.
+For more information contact the Agriculture Department at neoagriculture@neo.edu or call (918) 540-6368.